 They can also be served raw, which is excellent is salads.

-Enjoy every last zoodle in this recipe for Zucchini Summer Spaghetti and Pesto Meatballs!
+Enjoy every last bite of this recipe for Pesto Summer Meatballs and Zoodles!

 This is a super delicious, gluten-free, healthy, summer comfort food meal!